Canon 1D X Mark II vs Leica Q2

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the Q2 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the Q2 followed on from the Leica Q Typ 116.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Leica Q2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: